 Hooraaay!
 Throw the confetti!

 I think this is my favorite project so far.
 How is my backpack turned out?
-You can decorate it if you want.
-I'm still thinking of how I want to decorate it.
-I want to add pockets and a bow, but maybe later.
+You can decorate it if you want like I did in here.

 Do you like this project?
 Feel free to leave your thoughts in the comment box below.
 But don't forget to click the publish button hehe.
 Don't worry, I won't bite you :P